 - And the ultimate question: am I married to the wrong person?
-Do I really want to change relationships can develop a different life?
+Do I really want to change relationships and develop a different life?

 The cheater may go through this exercise and still decide that it is/was worth it to have an affair.
 At least they can be more conscious of why.
 (Just to be clear here, it is never right to have an affair.)

 So there you have it.
 If you’re the cheater, do you think you can perform an honest assessment of your very being?
 Sure you can.